Mission:

 (b) audience:

-This concerns the purchasers of Connection Circle’s products and services, with all potential target groups being identified.
+This concerns the purchasers of Connection Centre’s products and services, with all potential target groups being identified.

 (c) staff:

-This applies to all volunteers in Connection Circle.
-Connection Circle aims to represent the diversity of its community in the near future.
-Connection Circle must be accessible to everyone.
+This applies to all volunteers in Connection Centre.
+Connection Centre aims to represent the diversity of its community in the near future.
+Connection Centre must be accessible to everyone.
 Inclusive facilities, such as culturally specific holidays and workplace accessibility for people with disabilities, will be organized.

 (d) partners:

-This involves external parties (such as tenants) and organizations with which Connection Circle collaborates.
-KunstLokaal must determine whether the current partners align with Connection Circle’s wishes and perspectives on diversity and inclusion.
-Connection Circle seeks partnerships that broaden its own perspective.
+This involves external parties (such as tenants) and organizations with which Connection Centre collaborates.
+KunstLokaal must determine whether the current partners align with Connection Centre’s wishes and perspectives on diversity and inclusion.
+Connection Centre seeks partnerships that broaden its own perspective.

 (5) monitor and evaluate.

-The implementation of Connection Circle’s action plan is continuously evaluated.
+The implementation of Connection Centre’s action plan is continuously evaluated.
 Measures are being taken to ensure that diversity and inclusion efforts are being implemented.